 He is also a lawyer for the U.S. Justice Department specializing in asset recovery and intelligence gathering.
 He is also a former Mossad agent, decorated and considerably experienced.

 For a career to last the rest of his life he chose to return to school, study law, get his degree, and then move to the U.S. Soon he was offered a job with the Justice Department based on his international knowledge and his understanding of the intelligence communities.
-He found that even fairly innocuous cases can mushroom when countries are involved.
+Throw in an impressive aptitude with unraveling financial schenanigans and you have a much sought after investigator.
+Gordon soon found, though, that even fairly innocuous cases can mushroom when countries are involved.

 But his latest professional change came when he was approached by the CIA.
 In view of his frequent trips abroad mandated by his work with Justice and in light of his history with Mossad, he would make a terrific asset, one not likely to be thought a spook because everyone knew he was a shark.